SAP-samples/cap-hana-exercises-codejam/prerequisites.md

 There is also a brand new option that allows you to use VSCode locally but remotely connect it to your Business Application Studio dev space.
 This avoids the need to install all the prerequisites to local development.
 To read more about this option, [see here](https://blogs.sap.com/2023/05/09/product-updates-for-sap-business-application-studio-2304/?source=social-Global-YOUTUBE-MarketingCampaign-Developers-Business_Technology_Platform_Umbrella-spr-9927419192-account_name&campaigncode=CRM-XB23-MKT-DGEALL&sprinklrid=9927419192).

+### Summary of Microsoft Visual Studio Code Desktop Client for SAP Business Application Studio

+The Microsoft Visual Studio Code Desktop Client for SAP Business Application Studio allows developers to use the familiar VSCode interface while connecting remotely to their SAP Business Application Studio dev space.
+This setup provides the following benefits:

+* **Reduced Local Setup**: Developers can avoid installing all development tools locally, as they can leverage the tools available in the remote dev space.
+* **Seamless Integration**: The integration ensures a smooth development experience with access to all necessary tools and extensions.
+* **Flexibility**: Developers can work from different environments without worrying about local setup inconsistencies.

+For detailed information, refer to the [blog post](https://blogs.sap.com/2023/05/09/product-updates-for-sap-business-application-studio-2304/?source=social-Global-YOUTUBE-MarketingCampaign-Developers-Business_Technology_Platform_Umbrella-spr-9927419192-account_name&campaigncode=CRM-XB23-MKT-DGEALL&sprinklrid=9927419192).

 ### Local Hardware

 * None